-If you live in the Birmingham wards you can receive medications and vapes free of charge for 12 weeks; if you do pay for your prescriptions you can pay a one-off fee of £9.15 for 12 weeks of supply of medications and vapes.
+If you live in the Birmingham wards you can receive medications free of charge for 12 weeks; if you do pay for your prescriptions you can pay a one-off fee of £9.15 for 12 weeks of supply of medications.

 You can choose from the following options:

 - Telephone: We will call you at the time of your appointment

 - Video conferencing: You get the link for a call with your stop smoking advisor (you do not need to switch on the camera)

 You can choose between a telephone call or online video call.
 The video call can be one way where you see us but we don’t see you or 2 way: we can see each other.

 Firstly we discuss the reasons why you are making this potentially life-changing decision to quit smoking.
 We discuss the benefits to your current and future health and how we can help you build and sustain your motivation to quit.